Rokutann/npy.el/README.md

-This package contains two info files: `python372full.info` and `python372api.info` in the data/info directory. `python372api.info` only contains The Python Language Reference, The Python Standard Library, and Python/C API Reference Manual,
+This package contains two info files: `python372full.info` and `python372api.info` in the data/info directory. `python372api.info` only contains The Python Language Reference, The Python Standard Library, and Python/C API Reference Manual.

 ### Spawn a Pipenv Shell